-13. Encryption
+10. Encryption

-- (ii) Typical areas or situations requiring deployment of cryptographic techniques, given the risks involved, include transmission and storage of critical and/or sensitive data/information in an 'un-trusted' environment or where a higher degree of security is required, detection of any unauthorised alteration of data/information and verification of the authenticity of transactions or data/information. - (iii) Since security is primarily based on the encryption keys, effective key management is crucial.
+(i) Typical areas or situations requiring deployment of cryptographic techniques, given the risks involved, include transmission and storage of critical and/or sensitive data/information in an 'untrusted' environment or where a higher degree of security is required, detection of any unauthorised alteration of data/information and verification of the authenticity of transactions or data/information40.

+(ii) Since security is primarily based on the encryption keys, effective key management is crucial.
 Effective key management systems are based on an agreed set of standards, procedures, and secure methods that address key generation, storage, confidentiality, and recovery.
-[It is recommended that there is no human intervention in the generation and management.
-It is expected that Qualified Fintech Entities will properly evaluate security requirements associated with their systems and adopt an encryption solution that is commensurate with the degree of confidentiality and integrity required and adherent to strong security standards.]26

-14. Data security
+11. Data security